Cyberattack on US pipeline is linked to criminal gang

 The Department of Transportation issued a regional emergency declaration Sunday, relaxing hours-of-service regulations for drivers carrying gasoline, diesel, jet fuel and other refined petroleum products in 17 states and the District of Columbia.
 It lets them work extra or more flexible hours to make up for any fuel shortage related to the pipeline outage.

-The person close to the Colonia Pipeline investigation said that before activating the ransomware, the attackers stole data, presumably to be used for extortion.
+One of the people close to the Colonial investigation said that the attackers also stole data from the company, presumably for extortion purposes.
 Sometimes stolen data is more valuable to ransomware criminals than the leverage they gain by crippling a network, because some victims are loath to see sensitive information of theirs dumped online.

 Ed Amoroso, CEO of TAG Cyber, said Colonial was lucky its attacker was at least ostensibly motivated only by profit, not geopolitics.
 State-backed hackers bent on more serious destruction use the same intrusion methods as ransomware gangs.